 May 25th witnessed one of the most significant privacy and online regulation shakeups since the 1980s.
 May 25th witnessed one of the most significant privacy and online regulation shakeups since the 1980s.
-Organisations are still confused about GDPR; and bewilderment as well as anxiety surrounding the hype and fear that led up to and followed the GDPR and enactment.
-GDPR affects everyone globally, from Facebook and Google down to the individual online shopper.
+Organizations are still confused about GDPR; and bewilderment as well as anxiety surrounding the hype and fear that led up to and followed the GDPR and enactment.
+GDPR assessment affects everyone globally, from Facebook and Google down to the individual online shopper.

 GDPR should be viewed positively, many businesses have taken on-board the GDPR requirements in a positive manner, reaching out for help with in-house security issues, going the extra mile to protect the data they process, ensuring third-party processing companies, affiliates, suppliers and contractors are fully compliant, reaching out also to their client base, letting them know they have: